The Perfect One Week in Jordan Itinerary for First-Timers

 Viewpoint of the Treasury from above

 But there is another way!
 It’s a bit longer to get up there but it’s free and the view is incredible during the climb.
-We choose the second way and we didn’t regret it.
+We chose the second way and we didn’t regret it.
+You just basically have to follow the Al Khubta trail after leaving the Royal Tombs and you’ll find it after a 20-30 minute climb.

-Girl in a white dress and a white-red keffiyeh sitting at the best Treasury viewpoint in Petra, Jordan
+Girl in a viewpoint overlooking The Treasury in Petra, Jordan

 Petra by Night